An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Experiments

 \subsection{Case Study \#3: Image Generation}

-We switch to image generation with Diffusion Transformer (DiT)~\cite{Peebles2023} in this section, which has a modulation-based architecture different from vanilla ViT, and operates on the latent token space from VQGAN~\cite{Esser2021,Rombach2022} that shrinks the input size by 8$\times$.
-Dataset-wise, we use ImageNet for class-conditional generation, and each image is center-cropped to 256$\times$256, resulting in an input feature map size of 32$\times$32$\times$4 (4 is channel dimension). \ours-L is fed with this feature map, same as its baseline DiT-L/2~\cite{Peebles2023}.
+Next, we switch to image generation with a Diffusion Transformer (DiT)~\citep{Peebles2023}, which has a modulation-based architecture different from the vanilla ViT, and operates on the latent token space from VQGAN~\citep{Esser2021} that shrinks the input size 8$\times$.
+Dataset-wise, we use ImageNet for class-conditional generation, and each image is center-cropped to 256$\times$256, resulting in an input feature map size of 32$\times$32$\times$4.
+More details are found in \cref{sec:impl_details}.
+Our locality-free model, DiT/1, is fed with this feature map, same as its baseline DiT-L/2 with locality.

-\paragraph{Evaluation metrics.} The generation quality is measured by standard metrics: Fr\'{e}chet Inception Distance (FID)~\cite{Heusel2017} with 50K samples, sFID~\cite{nash2021generating}, Inception Score (IS)~\cite{salimans2016improved}, and precision/recall~\cite{kynkaanniemi2019improved}, using reference batches from the original TensorFlow evaluation suite of~\cite{Dhariwal2021}.
+\paragraph{Evaluation metrics.} The generation quality is measured by standard metrics: Fr\'{e}chet Inception Distance (FID)~\citep{Heusel2017} with 50K samples, sFID~\citep{nash2021generating}, Inception Score (IS)~\citep{salimans2016improved}, and precision/recall~\citep{kynkaanniemi2019improved}, using reference batches from the original TensorFlow evaluation suite of~\cite{Dhariwal2021}.

-\paragraph{Implementation details.} We followed the settings for DiT training, with a larger batch size (2048) to make the training faster (the original recipe uses a batch size of 256).
-To make the training stable, we perform linear learning rate warm up \cite{Goyal2017} for 100 epochs and then keep it constant for a total of 400 epochs.
-We use a maximum learning rate of 8e-4, with no weight decay applied.

-\paragraph{Qualitative results.} Sampled generations from \ours-L are shown in \cref{fig:qualitative}.
-The sampling takes 250 time steps, with the latent diffusion outputs mapped back to the pixel space using the VQGAN decoder.
-A classifier-free guidance~\cite{ho2022classifier} scale of 4.0 is used.
-All generations are detailed and reasonable compared to the DiT models with the locality inductive bias~\cite{Peebles2023}.
+\paragraph{Qualitative results.} Sampled generations from DiT-L are shown in \cref{fig:qualitative}.
+The latent diffusion outputs are mapped back to the pixel space using the VQGAN decoder.
+A classifier-free guidance~\citep{ho2022classifier} scale of 4.0 is used.
+For DiT/1, all generations are detailed and reasonable compared to the DiT/2 models with locality.

-\paragraph{Quantitative comparisons.} We summarize qualitative comparisons between DiT-L/2 and \ours-L in \cref{tab:dit}.
-First, our baseline is strong despite the change of training recipe: compared to the reference 10.67 FID~\cite{Peebles2023} with a larger model (DiT-XL/2) and longer training ($\sim$470 epochs), our DiT-L/2 achieves \emph{8.90} without classifier-free guidance.
-Our main comparison (first two rows) uses a classifier-free guidance of 1.5 with 250 sampling steps.
-With \ours operating on the latent `pixels', it outperforms the baseline on three metrics (FID, sFID and IS), and is on-par on precision/recall.
-With extended training, the gap is bigger (see~\cref{sec:more_gen}).
+\paragraph{Quantitative comparisons.} \cref{tab:dit} summarizes our observations.
+First, our baseline is strong: compared to the reference 10.67 FID~\citep{Peebles2023} with a larger model (DiT-XL/2) and longer training ($\sim$470 epochs), our DiT-L/2 achieves \emph{8.90} without classifier-free guidance.
+Our main comparison (first two rows) uses a classifier-free guidance of 1.5.
+DiT-L/1, the locality-free variant, outperforms the baseline on all the 3 main metrics (FID, sFID and IS), and is on-par on precision/recall.
+With extended training of 1400 epochs, the gap is bigger: $2.68$ FID with DiT-L/1 \vs $2.89$ from DiT-L/2 (see~\cref{sec:more_gen}).